tigerfarm/tigtaskrouterworker/README.md

 This application is used by TaskRouter Workers to manage their status and accept reservations.

-## Features
+## Functionality

-- The application allows workers enter their identity and a password, using their browser.
+- Using their browser, the application allows workers to enter their identity and a password.
-- They manage their status:
--- Available: available to take a call.
+- Workers manage their status: available to take a call, busy while on a call, or unavailable.
--- Busy: busy taking a call.
--- Unavailable: unavailable, or offline, not taking calls.
 - Status is displayed in the browser
-- Accept or reject a call reservation.
+- Worker can accept or reject a call reservation.
 - If a reservation times out, the worker status is changed to unavailable.
-- End a reservation.
+- A worker can end a reservation.
-- End a call which disconnects all participants from the reservation conference call.
+- A worker can end a call which disconnects all participants from the reservation conference call.
 - If a task is set to wrapping, it is automatically reset to completed.
 This avoids a worker not being able to reset their status.

-Client Application Screen print:
+Worker application screen:

 <img src="Tiger_Agent.jpg" width="300"/>

-Requirements:
+Implementation requirements:

 - For non-developers and developers: you will need a Twilio account.
 A free Trial account will work.
 - For non-developers, you will need an [Heroku account](https://heroku.com/) to host your application.
 - For developers, I have included a Node.JS webserver program that you can run locally on your computer.
   Or, you can also run this application on a website that has a PHP runtime environment.

-Note, no development required to run this application.
-It can be completely deployed and tested from a web browser.
+Note, further development is not required to run this application.
+It can be deployed to Heroku and tested from a web browser.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/tigtaskrouterworker)